msdirtbag/MicrosoftPurpleTeamToolkit/caldera-ASE/README.md

 # Azure App Service Caldera Deployment

-This project deploys a Caldera server on Azure App Service for Breach and Attack Simulation.
+This project deploys a Caldera container on Azure App Service for Breach and Attack Simulation.

 ## What is MITRE Caldera?